HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : XORw    ( 0x16 ): r         :N :C : operand                                                   :
+   : XORw    ( 0x16 ): r         :N :0 : operand                                                   :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The instruction fetches the data specified by the operand and performs a bitwise XOR of the general register "r" and the operand fetched.
 The result is stored in general register "r".
 The "N" bit allows to negate the result making the XOR a XNOR operation.
-The "C" bit allows to complement ( 1's complement ) the operand input, which is the "b"" register.
 See the section on operand encoding for the defined operand modes.

 #### Operation